timharek/timharek.no/content/logs/games.md

 Currently playing:

-- Zelda: Tears of the Kingdom on the Nintendo Switch
 - Dave the Diver on the Steam Deck
+- Spider-Man 2 on PS5

 <details>
   <summary>Legend</summary>